 A Goal Kick

-If the ball goes out of play over the goal line and a player on the attacking team was the last person to touch the ball, the referee will award a goal kick.
+If the ball goes out of play over the goal line and a player on the attacking team is the last person to touch the ball, the referee will award a goal kick.

 A goal kick is a kick taken by the defensive team from the goal area in their penalty box.